 The number of shares pending sale is also an indicator of liquidity stress.
 Since 2002, the number of shares pending sale has remained low.
 It peaked at 3.3% during the global financial crisis, then rapidly subsided, suggesting that the secondary market is functioning properly.
+It has slightly increased during 2020.

-Chart 7: Change in non-compensated withdrawals and the number of shares pending sale at year-end for variable capital SCPIs
+Chart 7: Non-compensated withdrawals and shares pending sale at year-end for variable capital SCPIs